Researching the Legal System of the Lao People’s Democratic Republic

 • To propose the election and removal of the provincial governor and capital mayor;

-• To assign and reassign members of the People Assembly of provincial into Committees;
+• To appoint members of the People Assembly of provincial level subject to the committee;

 People Assembly Standing Committee of provincial has the following monitoring rights and obligations:[105]

-• To oversee the operation of Public Prosecutor, People’s Supreme Court at provincial level and Regional State Audit;
+• To oversee the operation of the Public Prosecutor, People’s Court at provincial level, Interrogation and Investigation Organization, Judgement Enforcement Organization, Regional State Audit and Regional Public Prosecutor, and Regional People’s Court where the organizations are located;

-• To suspend the implementation of regulations of State organization at provincial level which contradict with Constitution, laws, and the resolution of the meeting of the National Assembly, except the decision on the court proceeding of Public Prosecutor and People’s Court;
+• To suspend the implementation of regulations of State organization at provincial level which contradict with the Constitution, laws, and the resolution of the meeting of the National Assembly and report to the meeting of the People Assembly of provincial for consideration, except the decision on the court proceeding of Public Prosecutor and People’s Court;

-• To receive, consider, and administer justice application from citizens under its jurisdiction.
+• To receive, consider, and administer justice application from citizens under its jurisdiction; and

 • Justice, Defense, and Security Committee;